hai5nguy/LocalLearners/notes.md

 #Need to do:
 * Auto Scrolling to top when clicking on a new page.
 Can be done in Angular.
 Home FAQ link takes you to bottom of FAQ page.
 (HMN)
-* Teach Page: wrap IM in a box to look like an IM (TJW)
-* Request a class, takes you to request page instead of modal (AR)
 * Categories lists need to all be pulled from the same place (in database).
 (HMN)
 * Need to convert date of class to numeric number in order to sort by date in Angular.
-Create a custom filter? https://docs.angularjs.org/api/ng/filter/orderBy (look into Moment.js) (HMN/TJW/AR)
+Create a custom filter? https://docs.angularjs.org/api/ng/filter/orderBy (look into Moment.js if angular doesn't do this natively) (HMN/TJW/AR)
+* Homepage: Request a class, takes you to request page instead of modal (AR)
+* Homepage>Upcoming Modal: Data should come from meetup site based on EventID.
+(HMN)
+* Homepage>Upcoming Modal: Display an icon in top corner (below X) of category, 100x100px ish.
+(TJW)
+* Homepage>Most Requested: Add a category filter.
+(TJW/AR)
+* Homepage>Most Requested: Clicking a requested class opens a modal with Class Title, Category, icons of users that have +1'd, and buttons for "Request This Class" & "Recommend Teacher".
+(TJW/AR)
+* Teach: Wrap IM in a box to look more like an IM (TJW)
+* Teach>Form: Only Title and Category dropdown's are available.
+Below is the upcoming and top requested classes.
+As you type a name the Upc/Req classes filter.
+Selecting a category also filters down the list to match that category.
+If you click on the requested course then the rest of the teach form appears, with the title prefilled out.
+You can change the title.
+There is a notice saying, X number of people have requested this class to show that you are fulfilling that request.
+A button below the requested classes says something like "The class I want to teach has not been requested yet".
+But... in fewer words.
+* Teach/Request: Research search algorithm (HMN)
+* Request: Have the URL be able to handle sorting and filtering. locallearners.net/#/requested?category=music&sort=popular (HMN)
+* Upcoming Classes: URL to hand sorting and filtering. locallearners.net/#/classes?category=history&sort=oldest (HMN)
-* Submit button on Host page should do something eventually?
+* Host: Submit button should do something eventually?
 (HMN/TJW/AR)
-* Feedback/contact page should be functional (HMN/TJW/AR)
+* Feedback/Contact page should be functional.
+(HMN/TJW/AR)
 * Category Select Filter isn’t set up to read/show All Categories.
 Since Angular is filtering based on category, there is no class associated with 'All Categories'
 * Changed class category property values on backend (lowercase, hyphenated); corresponding values need to be added to front-end category filter (AR)
 * When there are no classes to display, default apology message should appear and offer a link to suggest a class (Awesome idea)